 Depending on your insurer, the device could also track a few other factors, like your location, speed, time of day or whether you accelerate or brake quickly, which can contribute to further discounts on your premium.

-While many companies offer discounts for low-mileage drivers, not all insurers offer a true pay-per-mile insurance policy.
+While many companies offer discounts for low-mileage drivers, not all of them offer a true pay-per-mile car insurance policy.

 Here are the pay-per-mile programs you can find while comparing rates online.